-One article reports on Alamo, a city in the San Francisco Bay Area, where many people living next to wildlands are increasingly impeding access to trails and parks, due to fears that hikers will vandalize, litter, loiter, and become a nuisance20.
-Steve Fiala, a trails specialist for the East Bay Regional Park District, states that as the number of hikers has grown and homeowners become more fearful of strangers, the two groups are eyeing eachother with distrust and suspicion.21
+One article reports on Alamo, a city in the San Francisco Bay Area, where many people living next to wildlands are increasingly impeding access to trails and parks, due to fears that hikers will vandalize, litter, loiter, and become a nuisance.
+Steve Fiala, a trails specialist for the East Bay Regional Park District, states that as the number of hikers has grown and homeowners become more fearful of strangers, the two groups are eyeing eachother with distrust and suspicion.
+Similarly, the proposed development could create a situation where the security gate may impede public access to adjacent trails and parks due to the property owners' concerns regarding vandalism, littering, and loitering.
+Further, the applicant has already expressed concern regarding these issues.